thruthesky/backend/README.md

 # Unit Test

-Test script under module folder will be run on "all test run", "class test" and "method test".
+Model test scripts are on the same folder of each model.

+* By default, if you access "?route=test", you will run all the tests in the system.

+* You can run a test of an indivisual class/model by adding router.

-Test script must end with with "_test.php".
+* Test script must end with with "_test.php".

 ##  Run all tests